 End Date: Fall Semester 2002

-For a B.S. degree in Environmental Engineering a minimum of 132 credits are required.
+For the B.S. degree in Nuclear Engineering, a minimum of 129 credits is required.

 GENERAL EDUCATION: 45 credits

 (21 of these 45 credits are included in the REQUIREMENTS FOR THE MAJOR)

 (See description of General Education in front of Bulletin.)